Emergency situation

 3. Do not select a profile.
 The products already have one assigned.

-5. Click "Import".
+5. Click “Import.”

-What does the checkbox "Deduct 20% Danish VAT from prices" do?
+What does the "Deduct 20% Danish VAT from prices" checkbox do?

-• The price excluding VAT is 1,000 / 1.25 = DKK 800.
+• The price excluding VAT is 1,000 / 1.25 = 800 kr.

-• The VAT is therefore DKK 200 of the DKK 1,000.
+• The VAT thus amounts to 200 kr. of the 1,000 kr.

-• DKK 1,000 multiplied by 0.8 gives exactly DKK 800.
-That's what the checkbox does.
+• 1,000 DKK multiplied by 0.8 equals exactly 800 DKK.
+That’s what the checkbox does.

 Why 20% and not 25%?
-Although Danish VAT is 25%, the VAT amount is only 20% of the sales price including VAT (25/125 = 0.20).
-Therefore, subtracting 20% from a price including VAT gives exactly the price excluding VAT.
+Although the Danish VAT rate is 25%, the VAT amount is only 20% of the sales price including VAT (25/125 = 0.20).
+Subtracting 20% from a price including VAT therefore gives you exactly the price excluding VAT.

 Other fields you can update